-Our stewardship theme at St. James for 2023 is More than Enough.
-Between now and Commitment Weekend, Oct.
-29-30, we will be reflecting on all the ways God has truly blessed our parish abundantly with "more than we could ask or imagine."
+Our stewardship theme at St. James for 2024 is Rooted In Abundance.
+Between now and Commitment Sunday, Oct.
+29, we will be reflecting on all the ways God has truly blessed our parish abundantly.
 You will hear truly good news stories—gospel stories—about the ways God is working at St. James and in parishioners' lives.

 - Check out our first "More than Enough" story about our parish's lay-led, yearlong, ecumenical commitment to flood relief efforts in Cruso, N.C.